cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 ![alt text](images/time_series_1d.png)

+Our raw data is ready.

 <br/>

 ### Preprocessing
-Our raw data is ready.
-But before feeding the time-series predictor, we should split the data into train and test set; After that we can standardize and shingle each set:
+Before feeding the time-series predictor, we should split the data into train and test set; After that we can standardize and shingle each set:

 ![alt text](images/split_shingle.png)